coder/code-server/README.md

  - Insert our upload service for use in editor windows and explorer.
  - Modify the log level to get its initial setting from the server.
  - Get telemetry working by adding a channel for it.
+ - Change a regular expression used for mnemonics so it works on Firefox.
+ - Make it possible for us to load code on the client.

 ## License
 [MIT](LICENSE)